Control Access to Objects

 Use Profiles to Restrict Access

-- The settings in a user’s profile determine whether she can see a particular app, tab, field, or record type.
+- The settings in a user’s profile determine whether the user can see a particular app, tab, field, or record type.

-- The permissions in a user’s profile determine whether she can create or edit records of a given type, run reports, and customize the app.
+- The permissions in a user’s profile determine whether the user can create or edit records of a given type, run reports, and customize the app.

 Profiles usually match up with a user's job function (for example, system administrator, recruiter, or hiring manager), but you can have profiles for anything that makes sense for your Salesforce org.
 A profile can be assigned to many users, but a user can have only one profile at a time.